yananwu0510/yananwu0510.github.io/index.md

 # About Me

-I am a fifth-year CS Ph.D. student at [Beijing Jiaotong University](https://bjtu.edu.cn){:target="_blank"} (BJTU), supervised by Prof. [<b>Songhe Feng </b>](http://faculty.bjtu.edu.cn/8407/){:target="_blank"}.
+I am a fifth-year CS Ph.D. student at [<b>Beijing Jiaotong University</b>](https://bjtu.edu.cn){:target="_blank"} (BJTU), supervised by Prof. [<b>Songhe Feng </b>](http://faculty.bjtu.edu.cn/8407/){:target="_blank"}.
 At present, I am being funded by the China Scholarship Council (CSC) to serve as a visiting scholar at [<b>Concordia University </b>](https://www.concordia.ca){:target="_blank"} in Canada, under the guidance of Prof. [<b>Yang Wang </b>](https://users.encs.concordia.ca/~wayang/){:target="_blank"}.
 I am interested in the general areas of computer vision and machine learning, with research focuses on multi-label image classification, zero-shot learning, novel class discovery and domain adaptation.
 I have also developed AI models beyond the "brute-force" supervised approach.
 The ultimate goal is to allow the AI models to be personalized, flexible, and easily adaptable to different scenarios with minimal efforts.

 ***